akshayaareddyy/ML-based-instagram-marketing-strategy/README.md

 between external financial activities and social media response, contributing another layer of adaptability to the campaign.
 The last component of this process was a decision-making strategy using reinforcement learning (RL).
-This RL approach modeled hashtag, time, and media type combinations as strategy states, and estimated engagement as cost.
+This RL approach modeled hashtag, time, and media type combinations as strategy states, and estimated engagement as cost.
 The agent learned to optimally combine exploration of these strategies with exploitation of strategies that performed well in the past.
 This allowed for iterative development of recommendations for optimal times to post on Instagram.
 The unified framework enhances explainability and performance, integrating predictive machine learning with explainable business strategy.
-Other outputs such as predicted engagement rankings, feature importance, influencer value rankings, and Q-value strategy rankings are also provided, helping marketers to test and finalise their strategies.
+Other outputs such as predicted engagement rankings, feature importance, influencer value rankings, and Q-value strategy rankings are also provided, helping marketers to test and finalise their strategies.

-RESULT SECTION
+**RESULT SECTION**
 A complex multi-model artificial intelligence system was successfully developed to produce an effective, data-driven Instagram marketing optimization system that incorporated external and internal data sources (stock market and Instagram user analytics), influencer behavior reports, supervised machine learning, and